-One of the main risk factors for dementia is age.
-In fact, up to 50 percent of people aged 85 and older may have a type of dementia.
-Around 32 percent of people over the age of 85 currently have Alzheimer’s disease.
+Dementia is not an inevitable part of aging, but age is one of the main risk factors.
+In fact, up to 50% of people aged 85 years and older may have a type of dementia.

-It is possible to develop dementia at a younger age, but it is more common among older adults.
+It is possible to develop dementia at a younger age, but the condition is more common among older adults.

 Warning signs and symptoms

-Symptoms vary depending on the area of the brain that dementia affects, but the most
+The symptoms of dementia range in severity, and they also vary depending on the area of the brain that the condition affects.
+The most

 - anxiety and distress